Trendyol/android-guidelines/android_studio_live_templates/android_studio_live_templates.md

 ## Installation

-Download or clone this repository and copy all the files `TrendyolData.zip` and `TrendyolUI.zip` to your AndroidStudio's templates folder
+Download or clone this repository and copy all the files `trendyoldata.zip` and `trendyolui.zip` to your AndroidStudio's templates folder

 - Windows:  <your_user_home_directory>\.IntelliJ IDEA<version_number>\config\templates
 - Linux:    ~IntelliJ IDEA<version>/config/templates